Frank Batten: Philanthropy

 Frank Batten donated to the Norfolk Academy, for the school's library, as well as to the City of Norfolk for a new downtown library.

-In 2009, he also started the $50 million Batten Challenge at the Culver Academies, where he would match every dollar donated to the school during 2009-2010 with a dollar of his own.
+In 2009, he also started the $50 million Batten Challenge at the Culver Academies, where he would match every dollar donated to the school during 2009–2010 with a dollar of his own.

 Personal life

 Batten lived in Virginia Beach, Virginia, with his wife Jane Parke Batten.
-They had two daughters, Mary Elizabeth and Dorothy, and son Frank Batten, Jr., who succeeded his father as Chairman and CEO of Landmark Communications on January 1, 1998, and has been leading Sunday night Bible study group at Tabernacle Church of Norfolk.
+They had two daughters, Mary Elizabeth and Dorothy, and one son, Frank Batten Jr., who succeeded his father as chairman and CEO of Landmark Communications on January 1, 1998.
 In 2007, Batten was listed as the 190th richest person in the United States, according to Forbes 400, with a net worth of approximately $2.3 billion.
 Batten owned one of the Chesapeake Bay's largest racing yachts, the Shadow.